Springton Reservoir

-Springton Reservoir (also known as Springton Lake or Geist Reservoir) is a reservoir in Delaware County in the U.S. state of Pennsylvania.
+The Springton Reservoir (also known as Springton Lake or the Geist Reservoir) is a reservoir that is located in Delaware County in the Commonwealth of Pennsylvania in the United States.

+History and notable features

 Created in 1931 when Crum Creek was dammed near Pennsylvania Route 252, it is an approximately 391 acre drinking-water reservoir maintained by Essential Utilities.
-The reservoir is within Newtown Township, Marple Township, and Upper Providence Township.
+It is located within Newtown Township, Marple Township, and Upper Providence Township.